Other Exercises

 Who walks the streets of London

-Dirt in her hair and her in rags
+in her and her in rags

 She's no time for talking